AustinisCOld/About-Me/README.md

-# About-Me
+# About-Me/mission statement
 Welcome to the About-Me wiki!
-I'm currently focusing on data protection and investigating the ethical collection of data.
-I am also surveying to determine the overall need for data and information education within particular age groups in our society.
-I am mainly interested in how cybersecurity and data science can help people and how we can use them to shorten the gap in understanding within technological fields.
+I'm currently working towards entering the Cybersecurity field.
+I am exploring the incredibly diverse and interesting field of security in order to narrow down my true focus and passion.
+As I am still a student, I dedicate all the time I have to learning as much as possible from as many avenues as possible.
+I am committed to doing everything possible to make a positive impact on the world by providing users with proper and thorough protection of their private data.